earthgecko/skyline/docs/upgrading/crucible-to-ionosphere.rst

 Update your MySQL Skyline database
 ----------------------------------

-- Backup you Skyline MySQL DB.
+- Backup your Skyline MySQL DB.
 - Run the skyline.sql script against your database again.
 There is one ALTER and a number of new tables.
 The SQL script is idempotent, but always back it up first.